camarman/FFLocker/README.md

 I have programmed the code so that when you decrypt the file/folder, a new file/folder will be created as a precaution against entering the wrong password.
 After the decryption is complete, you can permanently delete the encrypted file/folder via a single command.

+> *WARNING* :exclamation:
+> -
->:exclamation:WARNING: Even your password is wrong, the program will decrypt the file/folder and produce a result, *if it has a sufficient number of characters (byte number)*.
+> Even your password is wrong, the program will decrypt the file/folder and produce a result, *if it has a sufficient number of characters (byte number)*.
 In this case, be careful about deleting the encrypted file/folder since the decrypted one will be unreadable due to the wrong password.
 As for advice, always open and read the decrypted file/folder before you delete the encrypted one.

 ## Examples